-SUMMER PIANO ACADEMY (ADVANCED)
+MASON SUMMER PIANO ACADEMY – ADVANCED

 Location: Mason Fairfax Campus, deLaski Performing Arts Building

-After Care option is not available for this program
+*After Care is NOT available this week.

 Co-Director/ Instructor: Misha Tumanov

 Academy Teaching Artist

 Mr. Tumanov has taught in the DC area since 2010.
 Previously, he taught at the National University of Costa Rica, the Instituto Superior de Artes, and Ball State (both private lessons and group classes).
 Mr. Tumanov has also taught group classes at George Mason University and the University of Maryland.
 He has been often invited back to Costa Rica to work with students preparing for competitions and major performances, most notably the International Competition of Slav Music 2009 and 2010, where the students received two Second Prizes and one Third Prize.
 Mr. Tumanov’s students have performed at the Carnegie Hall, Kennedy Center, as well as prominent local venues.

 Mr. Tumanov’s experience as a teacher ranges from 4-year-old beginners to advanced adults.
 Mr. Tumanov is passionate about guiding his students to find their own artistic voice and discovering the joy of music.